dseguy/data-combinator/README.md

 ### How to limit the results?

 Use foreach() with the generate() method, and count the number of element needed.
 Then, break when all the needed results were yielded.

-## TODO

-* inject the destination via reference, instead of a name of function
-* help static analysis by making easy to recognize the use properties and methods in the created objects
-* create variables instead of arrays/objects
-* add supports for setters and factories, __constructor with arguments
-* add supports for partitions of arrays [2] => [[1], [1]], [[2]],
-* produces data list for documentation
-* No-data operations
-* Recursive data generation
-* handle conditions on previously generated data

-* Cannot add support for references.
-Use objects instead.